Oshri-Garama/myblog-react/README.md

 then we had to connect the routes to the frontend - with axios.
 This time we didn't upload it to gh-pages.

+Task #5

+We made a a user managmanet along with sign up, log in, log out functionality using bcrypt to hash the password given by the user and cookies to specify session.